-NOTE 5: Request to send another ACTIVATE PDP CONTEXT REQUEST message with a specific PDP type has to come from upper layers.
+NOTE 4: Request to send another ACTIVATE PDP CONTEXT REQUEST message with a specific PDP type has to come from upper layers.

-If the SM cause value is #65 "maximum number of PDP contexts reached", the MS shall determine the PLMN's maximum number of PDP contexts in Iu or A/Gb mode (see subclause 6.1.3.0) as the number of active PDP contexts it has.
+If the SM cause value is #65 "maximum number of PDP contexts reached", the MS shall determine the PLMN's maximum number of PDP contexts in A/Gb or Iu mode (see subclause 6.1.3.0) as the number of active PDP contexts it has.
+The MS shall ignore the Back-off timer value IE and Re-attempt indicator IE provided by the network, if any.

-NOTE 6: In some situations, when attempting to establish multiple PDP contexts, the number of active PDP contexts that the MS has when SM cause #65 is received is not equal to the maximum number of PDP contexts reached in the network.
+NOTE 5: In some situations, when attempting to establish multiple PDP contexts, the number of active PDP contexts that the MS has when SM cause #65 is received is not equal to the maximum number of PDP contexts reached in the network.